-- Designing within a team Design and plan a product, product range or a group product in response to a design brief based on a common theme. - Producing and evaluating a collaboratively designed product - Safely make the product and evaluate it individually and as a member of a team against the design brief.
+- Design and plan a product or a range of products collaboratively in response to a design brief. - Justify, manage and use appropriate production process to make a product safely and evaluate individually and as a member of a team, the process and materials used and the suitability of the product or components of a group product/s against the design brief.